Safety From the Start

 Place the female header pins into the PCB.
 For stability, place the Adafruit ItsyBitsy M0 Express’s header pins that you soldered earlier into the female header pins.

-Push the keycaps down onto the mechanical switches.
+Attach the keycaps now my pressing them down onto the + symbol on the mechanical switch.

 Safety Until the End